 A closely related test is the second derivative test.
-This test does not appear in the text.
 It states that if a function is concave up, then a critical number is an absolute minimum.
 More precisely, we have:

 Theorem 2 (Second derivative test for absolute extreme values.)
 Let f be a twice differentiable function defined on an interval and suppose for some c in the interval, f'(c) = 0 and that f''(x) > 0 for all x in the interval, then f has an absolute minimum at c.